Monarch (comics)

 Monarch is the name of three fictional DC Comics supervillains.
-The first Monarch is Hank Hall, formerly Hawk, who later renames himself Extant for the Zero Hour: Crisis in Time crossover event.
-The second Monarch is a quantum field duplicate of Nathaniel Adam, a U.S. Air Force Captain.
+The first Monarch is Hank Hall, formerly Hawk, who later renames himself Extant for the Zero Hour: Crisis in Time! crossover event.
+The second Monarch is a quantum field duplicate of Nathaniel Adam (Captain Atom).
 The third Monarch is a mentally unstable Captain Atom.
 Monarch was created by Archie Goodwin, Denny O'Neil, and Dan Jurgens and first appeared in Armageddon 2001 #1 (May 1991).

 Hank Hall

 Monarch is an oppressive tyrant from a bleak, dystopian Earth in the year A.D.
 2030.
 The people are unhappy with his rule, particularly a scientist named Matthew Ryder, an expert on temporal studies, who is convinced he can use his technology to travel back in time and prevent the maniacal ruler from ever coming to power.
 He learns that, in 1991, one of Earth's heroes eventually turned evil, eliminated the other superheroes of Earth, and became Monarch, who would conquer the world 10 years later.